xinchaosong/llvm-exercise/README.md

 # LLVM Exercise
-Some exercise code for using LLVM
+Program-analysis projects using LLVM 9.01 for exercise.